 To reach consensus in HLF, you need an odd number of nodes, and there needs to be a simple majority of those working to confirm transactions.
 For example, if there are seven nodes in a network, four would need to be working to verify new transactions.
 However, having such a limited number of nodes also comes with risk.

 Blockchain developer Tomasz Kaliszuk explained that “Raft [consensus] might lose more nodes, and it will continue to work.
 It is an approach to a consensus that enables actors in a network to gain a lot of power — so be sure it’s someone you trust.
-It is less secure because it does not protect against ‘bad actors,’ that is, these ‘bad nodes,’ so it’s essential in enterprise blockchains to trust that such bad users will not gain access.
+It is less secure because it does not protect against ‘bad actors,’ meaning ‘bad nodes,’ so it’s essential in enterprise blockchains to trust that such bad users will not gain access.
 Raft, however, is faster, much more scalable when it comes to network expansion.”

 What is Hyperledger Fabric blockchain platform– need-to-know basis